mehta-lab/waveorder/docs/microscope-installation-guide.md

 Before you start you will need a machine with Windows 10, a Meadowlark DS5020 connected to a liquid crystal device, and a microscope system compatible with `Micromanager`.

+## Install Meadowlark DS5020 and liquid crystals

+Start by installing the Meadowlark DS5020 and liquid crystals using the software on the USB stick provided by Meadowlark.
+You will need to install the USB drivers and CellDrive5000.

+**Check your installation versions** by opening CellDrive5000 and double clicking the Meadowlark Optics logo. **We have tested `recOrder == 0.4.0` with "PC software version 1.08" and "Controller firmware version 1.04",** and you will need to upgrade if your software and firmware versions are older.

+To upgrade your "PC software version" use these steps:

+- From "Add and remove programs", remove CellDrive5000 and "National Instruments Software".
+- From "Device manager", open the "Meadowlark Optics" group, right click `mlousb`, click "Uninstall device", check "Delete the driver software for this device", and click "Uninstall".
+Uninstall `Meadowlark Optics D5020 LC Driver` following the same steps.
+- Using the USB stick provided by Meadowlark, reinstall the USB drivers and CellDrive5000.
+- Confirm that "PC software version" == 1.08
+- **Upgrading users:** you will need to reinstall the Meadowlark device to your micromanager configuration file, because the device driver's name has changed to `MeadowlarkLC`.

+To upgrade your DS5020's firmware, use Meadowlark's "Firmware Updater".

 ## Install recOrder software

 (Optional but recommended) install [anaconda](https://www.anaconda.com/products/distribution) and create a virtual environment